w3c/web-share-target/docs/interface.md

 The share_url_template member will contain placeholders for each field of the form "{field}".
 Each placeholder with be replaced with the value of the corresponding field, that has been shared by the source app.
-If a given field was not shared, it's placeholder will be replaced with an empty string.
+If a given field was not shared, its placeholder will be replaced with an empty string.
 An example url template is here:

 ```json